I’m on the left

 - The time I attempted to cycle from Hull to Paris with two friends.
 We took a week off work and jumped on a ferry from Hull to Rotterdam.
 We never reached Paris by bike….

-- Over 2 years I drove the entire circumference of Australia.
+- Over 2-year period I drove the entire circumference of Australia.
 The East Coast has been done to death on the internet, so I wrote about the West Coast.

 - I completed the London Triathlon in 2019 and wrote about the experience.